ak9886/Obsidian/Report.md

 ---

-# Page 2 — Problem Statement, Objectives, Scope
+# Problem Statement, Objectives, Scope

 ## 1. Introduction / Background
 Chat applications are essential for real-time communication in modern apps.
 Many chat systems rely on frameworks or external real-time services; this project demonstrates how to build a basic, maintainable ChatApp using plain Java + JDBC + MySQL, suitable for learning core concepts: database modelling, connection handling, and simple web front-end integration.
 The system targets small groups or educational deployments (e.g., labs in Chennai).